polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ---
 title: Hyperlambda and Web Sockets
-description: This article shows you how to use SignalR and web sockets with Magic and Hyperlambda, by walking you through creating a simple chat client, allowing multiple users to chat in real time, using Angular and Hyperlambda.
+description: This article shows you how to use SignalR and web sockets with Magic and Hyperlambda, by creating a small chat client, allowing multiple users to chat in real time, using Angular, Hyperlambda, and SignalR.
 ---

 # Hyperlambda and Web Sockets

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

 * How to use Web Sockets in Hyperlambda and Magic
 * How to create a minimalistic chat client using Hyperlambda and Angular

 In addition to [plain CRUD](/tutorials/database-crud/) Magic also supports web sockets.
-If you are new to web sockets, a web socket is a bidirectional communication channel through which your web server can _"push"_ data to clients.
+If you are new to web sockets, then realize that a web socket is a bidirectional communication channel through which your web server can _"push"_ data to clients.
-A typical use case for this is a chat application, but obviously this is useful in a lot of other scenarios too.
-In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugin in Magic, to let multiple users chat with each other, having the messages transmitted in real time to all clients.
+A typical use case for this is chat applications, but obviously this is useful in a lot of other scenarios too.
+In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugin, to let multiple users chat with each other, having the messages transmitted in real time to all clients.

 ## Our Angular frontend